Leaders dial up doomsday warning to kick-start climate talks

-GLASGOW, Scotland (AP) — World leaders turned up the heat and resorted to end-of-the-world rhetoric on Monday in an attempt to revive sputtering international climate negotiations.
+GLASGOW, Scotland (AP) — World leaders turned up the heat and resorted to end-of-the-world rhetoric on Monday in an attempt to bring new urgency to sputtering international climate negotiations.

 The metaphors were dramatic and mixed at the start of the talks, known as COP26.
 For British Prime Minister Boris Johnson, global warming was “a doomsday device” strapped to humanity.
 United Nations Secretary-General António Guterres told his colleagues that people are “digging our own graves.”
 And Barbados Prime Minister Mia Mottley, speaking for vulnerable island nations, added moral thunder, warning leaders not to “allow the path of greed and selfishness to sow the seeds of our common destruction.”